About the APF

 The APF is the organisation which controls skydiving and parachuting at nearly all the civilian operations in Australia.
 With the approval of the Civil Aviation Safety Authority (CASA) it sets the standards of operation, conducts competitions, issues licenses, certifications and instructor ratings, conducts exams and publishes a magazine (ASM) and newsletter to keep its members informed of current events and safety standards.

 The APF was located in Canberra, Australian Capital Territory for many years and in January 2010 relocated its national office to Brisbane in Queensland.
 In May 2015, members voted overwhelmingly at the AGM to move from an Incorporated Association to a Company Limited by Guarantee and on 21 July 2015, ASIC approved the move.
-The APF Office has 10full-time employees and an army of volunteers at State and local drop zone level.
+The APF Office has a staff of 12 and an army of volunteers at State and local drop zone level.

 See the APF Constitution for a list of its Objects.
 Duties include